 The same improvements shall be installed to serve each building site of a partition as is required of a subdivision, and the same basic design standards shall apply.
 If the improvements are not constructed or installed prior to the filing of the signed partition plat with the county, they shall be guaranteed in a manner approved by the City Attorney.
-However, if the commission Planning Director finds that the nature of development in the vicinity of the partition makes installation of some improvements.
+However, if the commission Planning Director finds that the nature of development in the vicinity of the partition makes installation of some improvements unreasonable, the commission Planning Director shall except those improvements.
 In lieu of excepting an improvement, the commission Planning Director may recommend to the council Commission that the improvement be installed in the area under special assessment financing or other facility extension policies of the city.
 The Planning Director shall send the partition request directly to the Planning Commission for their decision if there are issues presented by the applicant or surrounding property owners that cannot be resolved prior to the issuance of decision.
 (Ord.
 890 section 51, 1993; Ord.
 740 section 10.4.30(B) [part], 1984)